sematic-ai/sematic/developer-docs/README.md

 ## Updating the CircleCi Image

-The image used for most of our CircleCI steps is built using `docker/Dockerfile.ci`.
+The image used for most of our CircleCi steps is built using `docker/Dockerfile.ci`.
 After updating it, open a PR with the change, push the image to Dockerhub using the PR number as a tag (in order to be able to maintain a history, and revert, if necessary), and update the `SEMATIC_CI_IMAGE` env var in the CircleCi project settings.